 A drawing of a flower commonly known as a tropical hibiscus.
 The showy flowers attract bees, butterflies and hummingbirds.

-Flower illustration from, Botanical Register; Consisting of Coloured Figures of Exotic Plants Cultivated in British Gardens; with their History and Mode of Treatment by Ker Gawler 1817.
+Flower illustration from Botanical Register; Consisting of Coloured Figures of Exotic Plants Cultivated in British Gardens; with their History and Mode of Treatment by Ker Gawler, 1817.

 The flower is more commonly known as the Brazilian Rosemallow and is found from Central to South America.

-7. Blue-winged Yellow Swamp-Warbler & Cotton Rose
+12. Blue-winged Yellow Swamp-Warbler & Cotton Rose

+This delightful drawing of a male and female swamp-warbler and a cotton rose (Hibiscus grandiflorus) is by J.J.
+Audubon.
 J.J.
-Audubon (1785-1851) is an American artist and naturalist whose most famous book is The Birds of America (1827–1839).
-This is considered to be one of the finest ornithological works ever completed.
+Audubon (1785-1851) is an American artist and naturalist best known for The Birds of America (1827–1839), considered to be one of the finest ornithological works ever completed.

-12. Scarlet Rosemallow Black and White Drawing
+16. Scarlet Rosemallow Black and White Drawing

 A black and white drawing of a scarlet rosemallow (Hibiscus coccineus), from A flora of North America by William Barton (1821).

-13. Scarlet rosemallow in colour
+17. Scarlet rosemallow in colour

-15. Comfortroot or Pineland Hibiscus
+19. Comfortroot or Pineland Hibiscus

 The engraving of this flower is from the Welcome Collection in London.

-From the magazine Addisonia : colored illustrations and popular descriptions of plants (1918).
+From the magazine Addisonia: colored illustrations and popular descriptions of plants (1918).

-19. Confederate Rose – Hibiscus mutabilis
+22. Confederate Rose –Hibiscus mutabilis

-From the Botanist’s repository, for new, and rare plants, Henry Charles Andrews,1797.
+From the Botanist’s repository for new and rare plants, Henry Charles Andrews, 1797.

 This variety of Hibiscus is popular for making hibiscus tea.
 Botanical illustration from Flore médicale des Antilles , 1821.